tuqqu/oxide-lang/README.md

 ### Declared functions

 Functions are declared with a `fn` keyword.

 Function signature must explicitly list all argument types as well as a return type.

-Functions that do not have a return value always return `nil` and the explicit return type can be omitted (same as declaring it with `-> nil`)
+Functions that do not have a `return` statement implicitly return `nil` and the explicit return type can be omitted (same as declaring it with `-> nil`)

 ```rust
 fn add(x: num, y: num) -> num {